 With Sheilas’ Wheels if your shed were destroyed by fire your claim would be considered as a contents insurance claim.
 Your belongings as a result could be replaced as new for the value listed on your contents sum insured.

-But if your shed was broken into and the belongings inside were stolen, your claim would be considered as part of a garden insurance claim, and the maximum amount we can cover your belongings for is up to £2,000.
+If your shed was broken into and the belongings inside were stolen, your claim would be considered as garden insurance, and you'd be cover for thefts from outbuildings for up to £2,000.

 Are there any ways I can reduce the risk of something being stolen from my garden?